Synagogue on Reichenbachstraße in Munich: Time as main synagogue

 After World War II, the synagogue on Reichenbachstraße was the main synagogue of the Jewish Community of Munich and Upper Bavaria.
 After the dissolution of the Soviet Union, many Jews from Eastern Europe immigrated again.
 The synagogue no longer offered enough space for the 10,000 Jews in Munich (as of 2005).

 Since the opening of Munich's new main synagogue, Ohel Jakob, at St. Jakobsplatz in 2007,  the synagogue on Reichenbachstraße has no longer been used as such.
 After the Israelite Community relocated, the liberal Beth Shalom congregation wanted to purchase the synagogue.
 However, this did not happen.

 Arson attack

-On February 13, 1970, the community's retirement home, located in the front building at Reichenbachstraße 27, was the victim of an arson attack that remains unsolved to this day, killing seven residents.
+On February 13, 1970, the community's retirement home, located in the front building at Reichenbachstraße 27, was the victim of an arson attack that remains unsolved, killing seven residents who were Holocaust survivors, injuring another 15.
 In February 2020, to mark the 50th anniversary of the attack, a container containing photographs and information about the attack, as well as a list of those murdered, was placed on the neighboring Gärtnerplatz.
+In 2025, renewed investigations by the Munich Generalstaatsanwaltschaft were opened after a credible tip to the antisemitism commissioner, and according to reports citing Der Spiegel a now‑deceased Munich‑based right‑wing extremist with documented antisemitic beliefs has emerged as a leading suspect in the arson attack.
+In August 2026, prosecutors and police said that they had identified the deceased as the likely perpetrator of the attack, though he could not be prosecuted because he had died in 2020.
+They also said they that no indications of accomplices and closed the case.